BuddhaNexus/buddhanexus/README.md

 # buddhanexus
 Backend for the Buddhanexus project.
+Developed with support of the Khyentse Foundation, GPL-licensed community resource.

 Includes:
 - API (using [fastapi](https://fastapi.tiangolo.com/))